signalwarrant/Templates/ADForest-SpotInstance/readme.md

 7. If you're deploying to Azure Government you'll need to change the default value of the azurePlatform parameter, otherwise the default is fine for Azure Commercial.
 8. Create a resource group in Azure.

+## Note: The Automatic Guest OS Patch features does not currently work with smalldisk images.
 ----------------------------

 ## Overview